alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 ---
 title: Curriculum Vitae of Alex Fernández
-footer: Last edited on 2020-01-11.
+footer: Last edited on 2022-12-05.
 ---

-Developer with 20+ years of experience specialized in scalability and DevOps.
+Developer with 20+ years of experience specialized in scalability and DevOps, invested in helping teams become top performers.

 ## Job History